 “What is your profession?”
 “To be a good person.” —Marcus Aurelius

 Ambition is overrated.
-Whether you're a janitor or a surgeon, being virtuous is what matters .
-Don't look down upon others, don't envy others, we each have our part to play .
+Whether a janitor or surgeon, being virtuous is what matters .
+Avoid contempt and envy, for we each have our part to play , powerless to choose our upbringing.
 Spend time with friends if you have them, be a friend if you don't.
 The meaning of life is sharing (and) laughter , helping each other through peaks and throughs.

 Because power-mad greedy monopolies need competition.
 Here's a list of all the software I use.